Buick Encore

-The Buick Encore is a subcompact crossover SUV built by General Motors since 2012.
+The Buick Encore is a subcompact crossover SUV built by General Motors from 2012 to 2022.
 It is subcompact crossover SUV marketed by Buick and its fourth SUV overall after the Rendezvous, Rainier, and Enclave.

 The "Encore" designation was previously used by American Motors Corporation (AMC) for the subcompact two and four-door hatchback variants of the U.S.-built front-wheel drive Renault Alliance from 1984 to 1987.